AG2048/engsci-2t6-bot/README.md

     - One reaction should accomodate multiple reaction role settings.
     - The reaction role should be easy to set up without needing to change the code (we can use slash commands)
 2. Message Archiving:
-    - The bot should maintain several different .txt files and directories for each channel each day.
+    - The bot should maintain several different .txt / .csv files and directories for each channel each day.
-    - Every message sent to the server will be documented in the corresponding .txt file for the channel for that day, not including files (recording the file link is a valid option).
+    - Every message sent to the server will be documented in the corresponding .txt / .csv file for the channel for that day, not including files (recording the file link is a valid option).
     - The documentation should at minimum include the sender's username, id, datetime, message's text content, message's id, channel id, if it is replying to other messages, link to all attached files.
     - Every time it runs, it should also backtrack all the unrecorded message since the last time.
     - If messages are removed / deleted, also log the message as a separate "delete" entry.
+Similar things should be done to editing messages.
+Record the original message id, channel id, datetime, sender name, sender id so it is possible to backtrack.
+3. Resource Fetching:
+    - When a user uses a specific command, the bot will send (privately by default, can be overwritten) a link to the resources of a specific course in the same channel.
+    - This requires a function that allows users to add resources to the database of the bot.
+The bot records the name of resource provider, resource's name, resource's link, resource's course channel id.
+Then modify a specific "main" embed message in the corresponding channel.
+    - When the user requests the resource, the bot will privately send a `ephemeral=True` copy of the embed to the user, or send a link to the "main embed"
+4. Resource Channel Organization:
+    - Using embed messages, organize the links in the resources channel into hyperlinks.
+    - One embed message will correspond to one "resource category"
+    - When new resources are to be added or removed, the admins should be able to add or remove the resource via a slash command.
+5. Assignment Reminders:
+    - In a specified channel, the bot will ping everyone with "assignment reminders" role at specified times before the assignment is due (such as 2 weeks, 1 week, 48 hours, 24 hours, 6 hours)
+    - The admins should be able to add or remove new assignments to this via slash command.
+    - The reminder should not trigger if the assignment is already past a reminder threshold time at the moment it is added.